 Young people from other countries staying in the Netherlands, either legally or illegally, are no less than fourteen times more likely to become a victim of sexual exploitation.
 A smart means is needed of making this vulnerable group more resilient.
-We are developing the social adventure game “Kompas” to allow them to learn the most important rules of society in a pleasant, efficient way.
+This social adventure game “Kompas” allows them to learn the most important rules of society in a pleasant, efficient way.
 The game presents these young people with dilemmas, teaching them in a positive, playful way to understand the culture and to defend themselves.
 They can discover and learn society’s rules, which for others are taken for granted.

 What was it like to participate in No Minor Thing?

 ‘Working on this complex project inspired us in many ways.
 We chose a method in which we use commercial knowledge to create social impact.
 This, after extensive research, analysis and discussion, resulted in two projects.
 For the first project we ended up completely out of our comfort zone: developing a game to help immigrants become less vulnerable for sexual exploitation.
 In the second concept, we put on our marketing binoculars to evaluate the instruments currently used around this social problem.
 Our conclusions were simple.
 There’s too little information and awareness around the problem, and reporting suspicions or crimes is too complicated.’

 ‘Complex social issues as sexuality, respect and power are not really talked about and are misunderstood.
 In that sense there is a lot of improvement possible for families and schools.’

 While working on this project, what has caught you by surprise the most?

 ‘We were most surprised by the big taboo surrounding this subject.
 This isolates the problem and creates difficulty in finding a solution.
 Complex social issues as sexuality, respect and power are not really talked about and are misunderstood.
 In that sense there is a lot of improvement possible for families and schools.’

 What role do you attribute to design when it comes to this type of social issue?